DevExpress-Examples/out-of-maintenance-maui-drawer-page-get-started/Readme.md

 Create a new .NET MAUI solution in Visual Studio 22 Preview.
 Refer to the following Microsoft documentation for more information on how to get started with .NET MAUI: [.NET Multi-platform App UI](https://docs.microsoft.com/en-gb/dotnet/maui/).

-Add the DevExpress Drawer Page component to your solution as follows:
-1. Register https://nuget.devexpress.com/free/api as a package source in Visual Studio, if you are not an active DevExpress [Universal](https://www.devexpress.com/subscriptions/universal.xml) customer or have not yet registered our [free Xamarin UI controls](https://www.devexpress.com/xamarin/).
+Register https://nuget.devexpress.com/free/api as a package source in Visual Studio, if you are not an active DevExpress [Universal](https://www.devexpress.com/subscriptions/universal.xml) customer or have not yet registered our [free Xamarin UI controls](https://www.devexpress.com/xamarin/).

-2. Install the **DevExpress.Maui.Navigation** package from your NuGet feed.
+Install the **DevExpress.Maui.Navigation** package from your NuGet feed.

 In the *Startup.cs* file, register a handler for the DevExpress DrawerPage: